mohammadali0120/nuxt-express-mongodb-authentication/README.md

 #
 ### How to run Front-end and Back-end projects?

-For starting the Expres.js project
+For starting the Expres.js project:

 * npm install